-As many of you know, we have somewhat of an obsession with antique glassware.
-But, our interest doesn’t actually force us to buy every stem that we see.
+As many of you know, we have somewhat of an obsession with antiques.
+We love to buy antique silver, cutlery, clocks, and, most often, glassware.
+And today I will be focussing on our love for glassware.
+Our interest doesn’t actually force us to buy every stem that we see.
 With only a few exceptions, we try to find good values when out on the hunt.
 We like knowing that we have something unique, but that we didn’t have to pay an arm and leg for it.
 That way we can use them at parties and won’t be upset should an accident occur.
 Some people like matched sets.
 We understand that, and used to feel that way too, but one of the joys of owning even a single stem of a given style is that it helps to underscore how each cocktail you serve is unique.
 Rarely do guests all want the same thing, and giving them their selection in a special cocktail glass is another way to enhance the experience and emphasize their choice.

 We have often written about how you shouldn’t let something like glassware get in the way of trying a recipe, and we still believe that.
 However, we also understand that sometimes one particular glass is better at bringing out the best qualities in a drink than another.
 Take, for instance, the Irish Coffee served at the Buena Vista San Francisco.
 They only use the Libbey model 8054 glass.
 This six ounce glass is from the “Georgian” line, an elegant, footed style with some very interesting qualities.
 The shape, it turns out, plays an important role in the quality of the Irish Coffee they serve.
 With glass that gets thicker toward the bottom of the bowl, it can withstand the high temperatures of coffee without breaking, and once hot, retain that heat as the customer enjoys the drink.